hun-a/spring-tutorial/core/README.md

 1. [Configure the POJO with Java 06](./pojo-06): Set the scope to the POJO by @Scope
 1. [How to use the Resources 01](./resource-01): How to use the external resources in the Spring
 1. [How to use the Resources 02](./resource-02): How to set the internationalization by each property files
+1. [Configure the POJO with Java 07](./pojo-07): Init and destroy the POJO by Annotation